HIT-radix/booking_system/README.md

 ## Item

-A user can own zero of more items and make them available in the platform by this transaction manifest:
+A user can own zero or more items and make them available in the platform by this transaction manifest:

     CALL_METHOD
         Address("<ACCOUNT>")